 Actor won first prize in the 2007 International Horn Society Composition Contest for his horn concerto, and is the recipient of many consecutive ASCAPlus awards.

-Prelude to a Tragedy made the finals in the Columbia Orchestra's 2005 American Composer Competition, and was recorded by Robert Ian Winstin and the Kiev Philharmonic.
+Prelude to a Tragedy made the finals in the Columbia Orchestra's 2005 American Composer Competition, and was recorded by Robert Ian Winstin and the Kyiv Philharmonic.

 A first CD of Actor's orchestral music was released in June 2005 by MMC Recordings, and a second was brought out on the Albany Records label in April 2008, both recorded in Bratislava by the Slovak Radio Symphony Orchestra and conducted by Kirk Trevor.